axtk/transient-state/README.md

 [Live demo](https://codesandbox.io/p/sandbox/shared-transient-state-demo-35ktct?file=%2Fsrc%2FItemList.js)

-🔹 If the action's state is only used within a single component, it can be used locally by omitting the string key parameter of the `useTransientState()` hook.
+🔹 If the action's state is only used within a single component, it can be used locally by omitting the custom string key parameter of the `useTransientState()` hook.

 ```diff
 - const [state, withState] = useTransientState('fetch-items');